This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

 - Contact the Personal Budgeting Service and raise a dispute.
 This can include you asking to cancel your contract, or asking for a refund of fees paid.
-Some Personal Budgeting Services may be members of either the Financial Ombudsman Service (fos.org.au, 1800 367 287) or the Credit and Investments Ombudsman (www.cio.org.au, 1800 138 422).
-If so, you can find the relevant contact details for the Personal Budgeting Service’s dispute resolution officer from either Ombudsman.
+Some Personal Budgeting Services may be a member of the Australian Financial Complaints Authority (AFCA, 1800 931 678).
+If so, you can find the relevant contact details for the Personal Budgeting Service’s dispute resolution officer from AFCA.

-If you are unable to resolve the dispute with the Personal Budgeting Service and they are a member of an EDR scheme, you can lodge a dispute with either FOS or CIO.
+If you are unable to resolve the dispute with the Personal Budgeting Service and they are a member of the EDR scheme, you can lodge a dispute with AFCA.
 You can lodge a dispute online.